pmcgrenery/WxBrief/TESTING.md

 There are some minor warnings remaining on the Google Lighthouse results:

-- Lighthouse has noted that the map tile images are too large, but there is no way to reduce the size of this resource and having tested it on airplane wifi I have not noted any issues regarding this even on very slow wifi.
+- Lighthouse has noted that the map tile images are too large, but there is no way to reduce the size of this resource.
+I have tested it on aeroplane wifi I have not noted any issues regarding this even on very slow wifi.

 - An issue relating to SameSite cookies relating to the Mapbox tiles and the rainviewer png files.
 Fixing this cookie issue is beyond the scope of this project.

 - A geolocation issue noting: "Requests the geolocation permission on page load".
-This is the result of a design choice to have the map geolocate to the users position when the page loads so the user can instantly see the weather situation around them.
-The accepted best practise is to request the users permission and to give the reason why this information is needed, and this has been implemented in this site by showing a modal to the new user requesting the location permission.
+This is the result of a design choice to have the map geolocate to the user's position when the page loads so the user can instantly see the weather situation around them.
+The accepted best practice is to request the user's permission and to give the reason why this information is needed, and this has been implemented on this site by showing a modal to the new user requesting the location permission.
 If the user chooses not to allow permission then the map defaults to Europe and the code that calls for the geolocation is never called.
-If the user allows permission then the geolocation code is called and a variable is stored locally on the device so that the next time the site is loaded the permission request is not shown and the map goes straight to the users location.
+If the user allows permission then the geolocation code is called and a variable is stored locally on the device so that the next time the site is loaded the permission request is not shown and the map goes straight to the user's location.
 Lighthouse does not 'know' that this permission has previously been requested and hence the warning.

 <figure>
     <div style="text-align:center">